Tareq-Assiri/k8s-demo-app/README.md

 Before deploying the Kubernetes cluster, you will need to have the following software installed:

-- Kubernetes
+- Kubernetes.
-- Docker
+- Docker.
-- kubectl
+- kubectl.

 You will also need to have an active Kubernetes cluster to deploy the application to.